thunderclient/thunder-client-support/README.md

 ## Import/Export
 * You can import or export Thunder Client collections and environment data.
 * Currently you can import collection or Environment file from **Postman** 2.1.0 format. ( other file formats support soon.. ).
-* Submit PR for other file formats on https://github.com/rangav/thunder-imports
 * **Import Curl** is now supported from Activity tab.
 Keyboard shortcut `Cmd/Ctrl + u`
 * Import of **.env files** also supported, select `Import` from Env tab and choose .env file